jt-rap1dz/workshop-penetrasi-jaringan/README.md

 [Website](www.sttal.ac.id)

 ## 🎓 About This Repo
-This repository is used for the Theory and Practical Network Penetration Testing
+This repository is used for the Practical Network Penetration Testing